Black Sooty Mold: 9 Effective Ways to Treat it on Succulents

 Susceptible Succulent Species

-Most susceptible succulents to black sooty mold sooty mold
+most susceptible succulents to black sooty mold sooty mold

 Some succulents are more prone to sooty mold including Echeveria, Aeonium, Sempervivum, Sedum, Senecio, Kalanchoe, Crassula, Cotyledon and Haworthia.
 Environmental factors like high humidity, poor airflow, crowded planting, and insufficient sunlight increase the risks.